ksqartechinc/selenium-automation-testing/README.md

 # selenium-automation-testing
-This project takes Selenium automation tests code and using docker run tests in a container, using a selenium grid with chrome and firefox nodes.
+This project takes Selenium automation tests code and using run tests in a container with Docker, using a selenium grid with chrome and firefox nodes.
 The tests results reports (TestNG and extent) can be retrieved from the container.

 - Selenium automation tests should committed to the src directory